 Real Estate and Conveyancing

 The City of Ottawa is continually acquiring property, both through the exercise of its expropriating authority and through the process of negotiation.
-Lawyers within the Corporate, Development and Environmental Law Branch devote a significant amount of their time to real estate acquisitions and sales.
+Lawyers within the Planning, Development and Real Estate practice group devote a significant amount of their time to real estate acquisitions and sales.
 In addition, two Law Clerks and the Legal Conveyancer work almost exclusively in this area of the law.